macs3-project/MACS/README.md

 `randsample` | Randomly choose a number/percentage of total reads.
 `refinepeak` | Take raw reads alignment, refine peak summits.

-We only cover `callpeak` module in this document.
-Please use `macs2 COMMAND -h` to see the detail description for each option of each module.
+We only cover `callpeak` subcommand in this document.
+Please use `macs2 COMMAND -h` to see the detail description for each option of each subcommand.

 ### Call peaks

 This is the main function in MACS2.
-It can be invoked by 'macs2 callpeak' command.
-If you type this command without parameters, you will see a full description of command-line options.
-Here we only list the essential options.
+It can be invoked by `macs2 callpeak` .
+If you type this command with `-h`, you will see a full description of command-line options.
+Here we only list the essentials.

 #### Essential Options

-##### `-t/--treatment FILENAME`
+##### `-t`/`--treatment FILENAME`

 This is the only REQUIRED parameter for MACS.
-The file can be in any supported format specified by `--format` option.
-Check `--format` for detail.
+The file can be in any supported format -- see detail in the `--format` option.
 If you have more than one alignment file, you can specify them as `-t A B C`.
 MACS will pool up all these files together.

-##### `-c/--control`
+##### `-c`/`--control`

-The control or mock data file.
+The control, genomic input or mock IP data file.
 Please follow the same direction as for `-t`/`--treatment`.

-##### `-n/--name`
+##### `-n`/`--name`

 The name string of the experiment.
 MACS will use this string NAME to create output files like `NAME_peaks.xls`, `NAME_negative_peaks.xls`,